testit-tms/migrators/Migrators/HPALMExporter/Readme.md

 Where:

 - resultPath - path to the folder where the results will be saved
-- hpalm.url - url to the SpiraTest server with organization name
+- hpalm.url - url to the HP ALM server with organization name
 - hpalm.clientId - clientId for access to the HP ALM server
 - hpalm.secret - secret for access to the HP ALM server
 - hpalm.domainName - name of the domain in the HP ALM server